AdrianWeaver/transcendence/doc_git.md

 Fix the files, add them, then check the message on the terminal and type:
 	`git rebase --continue`
 when prompted
-/!\ At this stage, you **must** test your code to ensure that the conflicts were properly resolved and everything runs as smoothly as expected.
+/!\ At this stage, you **MUST** test your code to ensure that the conflicts were properly resolved and everything runs as smoothly as expected.

 #### WIP-free working tree: